ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ### 2. Motors and Actuators
 **Motor Types**
-Two **LEGO EV3 Medium Motors** power the mobility system:
+Three **LEGO EV3 Medium Motors** are used in the mobility system (depending on the challenge configuration):
-- **Propulsion Motor(s) (`motor_b`, OUTPUT_B)**: In the Open Challenge, two motors drive the rear wheels via a single gear connected to a gearbox and differential (1:1 ratio), delivering an effective torque of ~12 N·cm under the 1 kg load and a maximum speed of 160 rpm (0.25 m/s linear speed).
+- **Propulsion Motor(s) (`motor_b`, OUTPUT_B and OUTPUT_C)**: In the Open Challenge, two motors (connected to OUTPUT_B and OUTPUT_C) drive the rear wheels via a single gear connected to a gearbox and differential (1:1 ratio), delivering an effective torque of ~12 N·cm under the 1 kg load and a maximum speed of 160 rpm (0.25 m/s linear speed).
 In the Obstacle Challenge, only one motor is used, with the second motor’s gear removed for simplicity.
 - **Steering Motor (`motor_a`, OUTPUT_A)**: Controls the front wheels’ angle via a rack-and-pinion system, offering a ±45° steering range with 1° resolution.
 - **Specifications**:
   - Voltage: 9V